gunjanjaswal/FetchPriority-Featured-Image/README.md

   * On the first post of archive pages, blog home, and search results
 * Zero configuration required - install and activate
 * No settings page to keep things simple and lightweight
-* Compatible with most WordPress themes
+* Compatible with most WordPress themes including Divi, Elementor, and standard themes

 ## Installation